 Before pivoting their brand strategies in the wake of COVID-19, businesses must ask themselves: what are our core brand values?
 What can we provide that others can’t, however great or small?
 And fundamentally, how can we translate our values into positive action for the sake of the common good?

-Ryan Ku, Head of Brand Strategy & Innovation, Eleven [Fast Company]
+Head of Brand Strategy & Innovation at Eleven Inc. [Fast Company]

 Inevitably, not every brand’s business model will naturally align in directly supporting the COVID-19 response, and that’s alright.
 There are still opportunities to drive positive change and use a brand’s platform and reach to support those that are in fact on the frontlines—whether that’s clients, partners, or consumers.

 Here at Bynder, we’re in the SaaS business—not exactly an industry critical to the COVID-19 fightback—but we’re helping in ways that make sense for us.

 The abrupt shift to remote working as a consequence of the pandemic is an area where our business model can help support, so we’re providing clients with remote-friendly add-ons to their existing solution for free to help them transition to a more remote way of working.
 After all, we have 4000+ brands across a multitude of industries using our software solution—and many of those are on the frontlines, needing all the help they can get.

 Take two of our clients—Northwell Health Foundation and Spotify—who each have their own relief funds running to support those hardest hit within their respective industries.
 To support their efforts and help spread the word, we’ve called on our employees to make personal donations, and as a business, we’ll match every one of them.